 The prototype demonstrates that a qualities of a complex input, such as music, can be communicated over a simple protocol to be expressed tangible output.

-A pendulum is a mass suspended from a pivoting point.
-Its motion may look simple and hypnotising, but the actual mathematics behind it is rather complicated.
-Stacking multiple pendula creates a dynamic system with strong sensitivity to initial conditions.
+The pendulum, often used in accurate timekeeping technology, is a mass suspended from a pivoting point.
+Its hypnotising motion may look simple, but the actual mathematics behind it is rather complicated.
+Stacking multiple pendula creates a dynamic system with strong sensitivity to initial changes.

 The live video is being processed through three cameras and later deconstructed, randomly combined and reconstructed into a single feed.
 Participants were able to document static frames by creating louds sounds such as a clap.

-The project, originally with the working title OpenMove, is an initiative born out of curiosity to simplify the process of prototyping with input devices for non programmers in the spirit of the Open Source Movement.
+The project, originally with the working title OpenMove, is an initiative born out of curiosity to simplify the process of prototyping with input devices for designers with little to no experience with programming.

-The application is a stand alone middleware, communicating through the OSC protocol and can be used together with different programming environments.
-Since it is run in parallel to a sketch it can toggled on/off, redirect and modify values without having to restart.
-This feature is beneficial for 'live prototyping'.
+Kaliber is a stand alone middleware, communicating through the standard OSC protocol and can therefore be used together with different programming languages.
+The application can be run in parallel to any software sketch and communication can be muted and parameters can be redirected or modified, which are supporting features for 'live prototying'.

 Kaliber supports a wide variety of input devices.
-JInput API is the main HID (Human Interface Device) library and enables hardware such as 3Dconnexion Spacenavigators, Playstation Dualshock 3 Sixaxis, Xbox 360 Gamepads for PC (USB), Dance Dance pads (USB), Arduino Leonardos, keyboards and mouse-like devices.
-The Playstation Move relies on Thomas Perl's PS Move API to receive data from the motion controller, but also to output events such as the rumble and colour of its LED.
-These devices are different, easy to buy and contains the familiar types of the components used for physical computing.
+The JInput API is the main 'Human Interface Device' library and enables hardware such as 3Dconnexion Spacenavigator, Playstation Dualshock 3 Sixaxis, Xbox 360 Gamepads for PC, Dance Dance pads, Arduino Leonardos, keyboards and mouse-like devices.
+The support for Playstation Move relies on Thomas Perl's PS Move API to receive data from the motion controller and output haptic events and colour of its LED.

 Four players navigate a jungle of 20 hanging PlayStation Move controllers.
 Each player is assigned a colour.
 Players need to hold controllers of their colour by pressing a button.
 As long as you have two controllers pressed, you are safe.
 If no controllers of your colour are pressed, you are eliminated instantly.
 If only one controller of your colour is pressed, you begin to lose life energy quickly.
 Grab a second controller, quickly, before all your energy drains and you are eliminated.
 Colours move around the jungle and the pace speeds up as the game progresses.
 "Tarzan" around the space, and use your body to block the others' paths.
 Awkward body contact encouraged.